2-AB Labeling Kits

 Labeling Selectivity Essentially stoichiometric labeling.

-1. Purify the glycans LudgerClean EB10 cartidges (LC-EB10-A6) have been designed for purification of glycans from proteins, salts, and detergents.
+1. Purify the glycan: LudgerClean EB10 cartidges (LC-EB10-A6) have been designed for purification of glycans from proteins, salts, and detergents.

-3. Dry the samples Ideally, samples should be dried using a centrifugal evaporator.
+If the samples need to be dried down then this should be done using a centrifugal evaporator.
 If this is not possible then freeze drying (lyophilization) can be used with caution (in particular, ensure that the sample dries to a small, compact mass at the very bottom of the vial).
-Do not subject samples to high temperatures (> 28°C) or extremes of pH as these conditions will result in acid catalysed loss of sialic acids (high temperatures, low pH) or epimerization of the glycan reducing terminus (at high pH).
+Do not subject samples to high temperatures (>28°C) or extremes of pH as these conditions will result in acid catalysed loss of sialic acids (high temperatures, low pH) or epimerization of the glycan reducing terminus (at high pH).

-4. Prepare a DMSO-acetic acid mixture Add 150 μL glacial acetic acid to the vial of DMSO and mix by pipette action.
+4. (LT-KAB-A2 only) Prepare a DMSO-acetic acid mixture: Add 150 μL glacial acetic acid to the vial of DMSO and mix by pipette action.

-5. Add the dye Add 100 μL of the DMSO-acetic acid mixture to a vial of the 2-AB (2-Aminobenzamide Acid) dye and mix until the dye is dissolved.
+5. Add the dye: Add the DMSO-acetic acid mixture to a vial of the 2-AB (2-Aminobenzamide Acid) dye and mix until the dye is dissolved.

-7. Add labeling reagent to samples Add 5 μL of labeling reagent to each dried glycan sample, cap the microtube, mix thoroughly.
+7. Add labeling reagent to samples: Add labeling reagent to each dried glycan sample, cap the microtube, mix thoroughly.

 2-AB Labeling References